ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

    Start and Count local dimensions can be later modified with the ``Variable::SetSelection`` function if it is not a constant dimensions variable.

-3. **Local Value**: single value-per-rank variables that are local to the MPI process.
+3. **Local Value**:
+Values that are local to the MPI process.
 They are defined by passing the ``adios2::LocalValueDim`` enum as follows:

    .. code-block:: c++